Temporary filling management

 Firstly, call your dentist for a prompt appointment.
 The lost filling should be replaced as soon as possible.

 Secondly, make sure you keep the area clean with thorough brushing, flossing and rinsing.
-Food caught in the hole where the filling used to be can result in the accumulation of harmful bacteria, which can lead to further dental problems.
+Food caught in the space where the filling used to be can result in the accumulation of harmful bacteria, which can lead to further dental problems.

 Is it a dental emergency?